uness7/uness7/README.md

 - 👋 Hi, I’m Youness Zioual, and currently enrolled in a bachelor degree majoring in CS at FSTS ( Faculty of Science and Technology ) in a city called SETTAT in Morocco.
 - 💞️ I’m interested in Programming and CS.
 - 🌱 I’m currently learning Java & Spring Boot to make beautiful & secure web applications.
 Project is coming soon.
-- 💞️ I’m looking to collaborate on any project in Java!
+- 💞️ I’m looking forward to collaborating on any project in Java!
 - 📫 reach out on IG: @waizii

 <!---